“I like texting, it’s a discrete way that no one knows that I’m doing” – Texter

 Difference between Text Line Counselors and Crisis Line Counselors

 Text Line Counselors answer crisis texts that come in to our Text Line Program during shifts at our office sometime between the hours of 4pm – 11pm, 7 days a week.
 People who text our Text Line Program are usually younger than the people who call our Crisis Line Program.
 They can range from anywhere from middle school age, up to college age.

 Text shifts can be busy with several texts coming in at once, but sometimes there are lulls.
 When this is the case, Text Line Counselors can work on projects for the Text Line Program, or if they choose, can work on their own projects such as doing homework or catching up on email, or just relaxing.

 Training flow and time commitment

-During training, Text Line volunteers attend several weekends of classroom training, attend training shifts in small groups and one on one with a trainer.
-After graduating the training program we ask for a commitment of one weekly shift between 4:00pm and 11:00pm for a year, with a minimum of 52 shifts.
-Vacations and sick days can be worked around.*Of course, we love volunteers to stay longer if they like!
+During training, Text Line volunteers attend several weekends and/or evenings of classroom training, attend training shifts in small groups, and one on one with a trainer.
+After graduating the training program we ask for a commitment of one 4 to 7 hour weekly shift sometime between 4:00pm and 11:00 pm for a year, with a minimum of 52 shifts.
+Vacations and sick days can be worked around.*Of course, we love volunteers to stay longer than one year if they like!